victoriavillagra/Villagra_DataBootcamp_FINAL/README.md

 _BOXPLOTS BY BANKRUPTCY CLASS_

 In terms of further exploring the data and possible underlying relationships between the chosen variables, I first created boxplots by bankruptcy class.
-This allowed me to better analyze how each variable behave across the two classes (healthy firms vs. bankrupt firms.)
+This allowed me to better analyze how each variable behaved across the two classes (healthy firms vs. bankrupt firms.)
 I was able to observe the following:

 •	_Debt Ratio % (Figure 3):_ Bankrupt firms show a slightly higher median Debt Ratio than healthy firms, with limited overlap between boxplots.
 The tighter distribution and outliers reaching up to 0.6 suggest excessive leverage in distressed firms, reinforcing its role as a key bankruptcy indicator.